vctfence/scrapbee/AUTOMATION.md

         let title = localPath.replaceAll("\\", "/").split("/");
         title = title[title.length - 1]; // use file name as the default bookmark title

-        // cmdAPI.scrapyard offers a more concise way to send messages to Scrapyard from iShell.
+        // cmdAPI.scrapyard methods offers a more concise way to send messages to Scrapyard from iShell.
         // Method names are camel-case message suffixes with the "SCRAPYARD_" part omitted.
+        // For example, the method name for SCRAPYARD_LIST_UUID will be: listUuid.
         // There is no need to specify Scrapyard addon ID and the 'type' parameter. cmdAPI.scrapyard.addArchive({
             title:   title,